 - a.
-Chief, Plant Protection and Weed Management

-- b.
-Chief, Forest Pest Management

-- c.
-Director of Maryland Forest Service

-- d.
-Representative of the Operations Team

-- e.
-Representative of the Communications Team

-- f.
-Adjunct Members will include representatives of:

-- 1) MD DNR Wildlife and Heritage

-- 2) MD Dept. of the Environment

-- 3) MD DHMH

-- 4) MDA Pesticide Regulation

-- 5) Local jurisdiction Park & Planning

-- g.
-Municipal government or Community organization

-- h.
-Others the Team Leader feels are needed, potentially including but not limited to, individuals from the represented organizations who have needed expertise/capability in:
+Program Manager, Plant Protection and Weed Management - b.
+Program Manager, Forest Pest Management - c.
+Director of Maryland Forest Service and/or Associate Director of Wildlife and Heritage Services - d.
+Representative of the Operations Team - e.
+Representative of the Communications Team - f.
+Adjunct Members will include representatives of: - 1) MD DNR Wildlife and Heritage and/or Forest Service - 2) MD Dept. of the Environment - 3) MD Dept. of Health - 4) MDA Pesticide Regulation - 5) Local jurisdiction Park & Planning - g.
+Municipal government or Community organization - h.
+Others the Team Leader feels are needed, potentially including but not limited to, individuals from the represented organizations who have needed expertise/capability in: grant writing; procurement; writing commodity or service contract specifications; NEPA and other environmental regulations, and other legal issues; and Geographic Information Systems.

-Grant writing;